LanghiDev/LanghiDev/README.md

-### Hi there 👋 My name is Nicolas
+### Hi there 👋😃 My name is Nicolas

+- 🧠 Technician of System Development
-- 🔭 I’m currently working with HTML, CSS, Python (Django), MySQL.
+- 🔭 I’m searching job as System Developer
-- 🌱 I’m currently learning PHP, Java, Embedded Systems (Arduino), English.
+- 🌱 I’m currently learning Java and some frameworks in a bootcamp.
 - 👯 I’m looking to collaborate on areas of Systems Developer.
+My knowlodge: HTML, CSS, JS, Python, PHP, Java, MySQL, Arduino.
 - 📫 How to reach me on LinkedIn: https://www.linkedin.com/in/nicolas-ceschin-langhi-b83571214/